metabrainz/picard-docs/functions/func_if2.rst

 **Description:**

-Returns first non empty argument.
+Returns the first non empty argument.
 Can be used with an arbitrary number of arguments.

 **Example:**